Sensoji Temple: A Photographer’s Dream Destination

 Sensoji temple at sunset.

-This place can be incredibly crowded at times.
+The street can be incredibly crowded at times.
 So, you might find yourself walking at a snail’s pace to get through it, especially during festivals.
-I don’t shoot this street much as it is more for tourists.
-But when I do, I wait until sunset when its length lights up.
-Fewer people will be there.
+I don’t shoot here much as some shops don’t allow photos.

 After you reach the end of Nakamise, it is all excellent photo opportunities.
 You’ll go through another big gate, the Hozomon.
 It is red and has a massive red lantern with guardian deities on either side.
 Many different people walk through here, so you might catch some wearing kimonos.

 To the left of the gate is the pagoda.
 It is my favorite in the city.
+At 53.32 meters tall, it is the biggest in Tokyo.
 If you like architectural photography, this is for you.

 After that is the main hall with the beautiful sloping roofs common at Japanese shrines.
-If you go inside, make sure to look up.
-The artwork on the ceiling is pretty impressive.
-Even after closing hours, you’ll see people walking around it.
+If you go inside, look up.
+The artwork on the ceiling is impressive.
+Buddhist scenes cover it.
+Even after the building’s doors close at night, people walk around it.

 Sensoji temple is one of the great cultural and religious icons of Tokyo.
 Its history dates back to 628.
 The story goes that two brothers often fished in the nearby Sumida River.
 One day, they caught something very unusual.
 It was a small gold statue of Bodhisattva Kannon, the Buddhist goddess of mercy and happiness.